 For most .NET developers, the obvious choice is to use Visual Studio 2017 or 2019.
 If you haven't got an MSDN license, you can download the free Community edition or you can use any IDE that supports ASP.NET Core 2.

 Course Overview Hi, I'm Kevin.
 Welcome to this Pluralsight course, Building Your First API with ASP.NET Core.
-ASP.
-NET Core and Entity Framework Core signify the direction Microsoft is taking with their developer frameworks.
-Both have been built from the ground up.
 In this course, you'll learn how to build an API with ASP.NET Core that connects to a database via Entity Framework Core.
 We'll build an API for getting information and manipulating it concerning cities and their points of interest.
-We'll start out with the basics.
-An introduction to ASP.NET Core, including how such a project is structured.
-Then we'll implement all the functionality you'd expect from an API, getting, creating, updating, and deleting resources.
-You'll learn about features and concepts that are essential to ASP.NET Core.
-We'll also dive into Entity Framework Core, the O/RM of choice for .NET Core applications.
+We'll start out with the basics, an introduction to ASP.NET Core, including how such a project is structured.
+This is a beginner course, so no previous knowledge of ASP.NET Core or Entity Framework Core is required.
+Then, we'll implement all the functionality you'd expect from an API, getting, creating, updating, and deleting resources.
+You'll learn about features and concepts that are essential to ASP.NET Core, like the built‑in dependency injection system, the built‑in logger, middleware, creating services, and working with different environments and configuration files.
+We'll also dive into Entity Framework Core, the ORM of choice for .NET Core applications.
+You'll learn how to create a database using a code‑first approach, how to work with migrations, how to seed the database, and how to get, create, update, and delete entries among other features.
 After this course, you'll have a good understanding of how to build an API from scratch with ASP.NET Core.
 Let's dive in.